Feysh-Group/corax-community/docs/en/usage.md

 <img src="../image/Main parameter configuration.jpg" style="zoom: 50%;" alt="Main parameter configuration"/>

-For simple usage, refer to [Getting Started](/Readme.md#start-analysis).
+For simple usage, refer to [Readme.md#Configure-Parameters](/Readme.md#configure-parameters).
 The complete set of parameters is as follows (some less important options have been omitted):

 ```YAML
 Usage: CoraxJava [<options>]